tomtran90/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-Since there are false positives and a lot of boxes around true positives, I used a heatmap and a threshold to only get the true car detections.
+Since there are false positives and a lot of boxes around true positives, I used a heatmap and a threshold to only get the true car detections in cell 32 to 42 of the notebook [Vehicle_Detection](./Vehicle_Detection.ipynb).
 Below is an example of the result on test images:

 ![alt text][image3]